TheMody/No-learning-rates-needed-Introducing-SALSA-Stable-Armijo-Line-Search-Adaptation/README.md

 # No learning rates needed: Introducing SALSA - Stable Armijo Line Search Adaptation

-The Repository to the Paper Faster Convergence for No learning rates needed: Introducing SALSA - Stable Armijo Line Search Adaptation
+The official Repository to the Paper Faster Convergence for No learning rates needed: Introducing SALSA - Stable Armijo Line Search Adaptation.
+With additional features.
+If you have any question, remarks or issues with the SALSA-Optimizer please do not hesitate to contact us on Github.

 Youtube Link: